wallix/awless/README.md

 # Design concepts

-1. [RDF](https://www.w3.org/TR/rdf11-concepts/) is used internally to synced and modeled cloud resources locally.
+1. [RDF](https://www.w3.org/TR/rdf11-concepts/) is used internally to sync and model cloud resources locally.
 This permits a good flexibility in modeling while still allowing for DAG (Directed Acyclic Graph) properties and classic graph/tree traversal.
 2. Awless templates define a basic DSL (Domain Specific Language) for managing cloud resources.
 Templates are parsed against a [PEG (parsing expression grammar)](https://en.wikipedia.org/wiki/Parsing_expression_grammar) allowing for robust parsing, AST building/validation and execution of this AST through given official cloud drivers (ex: aws-sdk-go for AWS).
 More details on awless templates on the [wiki](https://github.com/wallix/awless/wiki/Templates).

 # Install